fracpete/i-am-supernova/README.md

 ## Example usage (single output) ##
-Use either the `run` (Linux/Mac) or `run.bat` (Windows) script to execute the class for generating a single graphical output.
+Use either the `run` (Linux/Mac) or `run.bat` (Windows) script to execute the class for generating a single plot.

 ```bash
 run \